 Select the desired date range.

-Unlike the Summary report (performance reporting), Personalization Insights, including Automated Segments, is available only for fixed date ranges: 15 days, 30 days, 45 days, 60 days, and 90 days.
+Unlike the Summary report (performance reporting), Personalization Insights, including Automated Segments, is available only for fixed date ranges: 15 days, 30 days, and 60 days.
 These fixed date ranges allow Personalization Insights to use a large enough range of data to reduce the likelihood that you derive insights from a short-lived pattern in your activity.
 The two decisions you can make for your date range is the “End Date” and the “Duration.”
-You’ll notice that the “Start” is greyed out.
+You’ll notice that the “Start” is grayed out.
 The start date automatically changes based on your selections for the end date and duration.

 You can access the available fixed date ranges from the Choose Durationdrop-down list.